Skip to main content

 Asking Questions

-You can ask Biomni to explain results or suggest next steps:
+You can ask Biomni Lab to explain results or suggest next steps:

 What do these results mean?
 Which genes should I focus on for